 Use any version with chevre (soft goat cheese) or softened cream cheese for a cheese spread for crackers or crostini.

 But wait, there’s more!
 Don’t discard the herbs and spices once you’ve separated them from the oil.
-Keep the pulpy mash in a container in the refrigerator for coating root veggies before roasting, spreading on toasty bread or adding to popcorn after popping.
+Keep the pulpy mash in a container in the refrigerator.
+We use this for coating root veggies before roasting, spreading on toasty bread or crostini, or adding to popcorn after popping.